vorcigernix/engineeringroles/makers/principal_platform_architect.md

 ### Results
 * Work with Engineering Leadership (meaning Directors, VPs, CTO) on defining regular Platform team objectives and key results that accelerate the company and product team key results
-* Focus on ensuring that all technical and architecture decisions are in service to Meetup achieving our company and Platform team key results as fast and as well as possible
+* Focus on ensuring that all technical and architecture decisions are in service to Socialbakers achieving our company and Platform team key results as fast and as well as possible
 * Coordinate with Engineering Leadership to roll out big initiatives and improvements across the entire engineering team
 * Identify the Platform codebase improvements with highest impact and collaborate with Engineering Leadership to define a solution and roadmap for execution
 * Monitor performance of engineers across all Platform teams and Suggest improvements to engineering leads and managers for engineers across all Platform teams